 Before Filing a Pain and Suffering Claim

-The vast majority of car accident cases never make it to court.
+The vast majority of car accident cases never end up at trial.
 Instead, these cases are settled and resolved by the insurance companies.
 So, before you file a pain and suffering claim, be sure to check the insurance company guidelines and applicable state laws to discover any limitations or barriers, like the "no-fault system" and "damages caps," preventing you to recover damages to a certain amount.

-Some states follow the no-fault system of liability, which allows you to recover damages only in limited circumstances, regardless of who was at fault.
+Some states follow the no-fault system of liability, which allows you to recover damages from your own insurance company, regardless of who was at fault.
 These states won't allow you to recover pain and suffering damages, unless your injury meets certain criteria laid out under the state's laws.
 In addition, some states impose a damages cap on noneconomic damages, including pain and suffering.
 A damages cap is a law that limits the amount of damages you can recover.
-For example, Oklahoma puts a damages cap on noneconomic damages, which include pain and suffering damages, to $350,000 in a single lawsuit.

 Calculating Car Accident Pain and Suffering Damages